-The Trust supports independent colleges and universities with fulltime traditional undergraduate enrollments of at least 1,000 students and with a total undergraduate and graduate student population (full time equivalents) of under 5,000 in the six New England states, New York, Pennsylvania, and New Jersey.
-It also supports independent secondary schools in the immediate Worcester area, a group of Trust determined educationally related organizations in the immediate Worcester area, and YMCAs located in Massachusetts.
+The Trust supports independent colleges and universities with full-time undergraduate enrollments of at least 1,000 students (headcount) and total undergraduate and graduate student populations (full-time equivalents) of 5,000 or fewer in the six New England states, New York, Pennsylvania, and New Jersey, plus a few grandfathered institutions inside and outside the nine-state region.
+It also supports vocational and independent secondary schools in the immediate Worcester area; a group of Trust-determined major organizations with educationally related missions in Worcester; and YMCAs located in Massachusetts.

 Does the Alden Trust support individuals?

 The Trust supports only tax-exempt, non-profit organizations.
 The Trust cannot support individuals.

 What kinds of projects does the Alden Trust support?

 With respect to institutions of higher education, the Trust supports capital projects that directly impact the quality of the delivery of the school’s undergraduate academic offerings across its academic disciplines, including the liberal arts and sciences, the fine and performing arts, technology, and professional programs.
 This has included grants to upgrade or construct classrooms, libraries, laboratories, auditoriums, learning centers, and new and/or renovated academic buildings as well as the purchase of equipment and furnishings for any of these academic settings.
 Support given to YMCAs is for occasional capital projects.
 Grants provided for educationally-related organizations in the Worcester area focus on occasional capital project support.

 Does the Alden Trust make multi-year grants?

 Occasionally the Trust does make challenge grants (typically one Alden dollar to three matching dollars).
 Ordinarily, the match must be met in full within 18 months.
 The Trust only pays when the challenge is met in full.
 The Trust makes no interim or partial payments.